aanchalasnani/Java-Practice-Codes/README.md

 # Java-Practice-Codes
-Here I will Upload all the java codes that I wrote to learn java from NPTEL in a 12 weeks course
+Here you will find all the programs which was part of 12 week NPTEL Java course.